AgonConsole8/agon-docs/docs/MOS-API.md

 Parameters:

 - `HL(U)`: Pointer to template string
-- `DE(U)`: Pointer to arguments string
+- `IX(U)`: Pointer to arguments string
-- `BC(U)`: Length of destination buffer
+- `DE(U)`: Length of destination buffer
-- `IX(U)`: Pointer to destination buffer (can be null to just count size)
+- `IY(U)`: Pointer to destination buffer (can be null to just count size)
-- `A`: Flags
+- `C`: Flags

-The only flag currently supported is bit 0, which indicates that the "rest" arguments (i.e. those not explicitly used in the template) should be omitted from the destination string.
+The only flag currently supported is bit 0, which when set indicates that the "rest" arguments (i.e. those not explicitly used in the template) should be omitted from the destination string.
 When this bit is clear they will be automatically appended.

 Returns: